A NSW Government website

 • developers seeking to offset their project’s unavoidable impacts on biodiversity by acquiring credits.

-Other buyers could be government bodies or philanthropic organisations using the market to achieve conservation outcomes.
+• Other buyers such as government bodies or philanthropic organisations using the market to achieve conservation outcomes.

 Demand for biodiversity credits